zhongwencool/maxwell/README.md

   middleware Maxwell.Middleware.Json
   middleware Maxwell.Middleware.Logger

-  # adapter can be omitted, and the default will be used (currently :httpc)
+  # adapter can be omitted, and the default will be used (currently :ibrowse)
   adapter Maxwell.Adapter.Hackney

   # List public repositories for the specified user.